aryadas2oo72o-netizen/Sharebites/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: TypeScript
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used:React 19, Express.js,Tailwind CSS
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: Motion (Framer Motion),Lucide React
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: [ VS Code, Git, Docker]

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

----

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: [User role system-users can register as donors/recivers]
-- Feature 2: [Description]
+- Feature 2: [food posting module]
-- Feature 3: [Description]
+- Feature 3: [browes and claim feater]
-- Feature 4: [Description]
+- Feature 4: [status tracking system]

 ---